santalexander2/HOMEWORK-VPC-2/README.md

 7. Deletion of the NAT gateway.

 a.
 Navigate to the left-side bar and click on "NAT Gateway" then select needed NAT Gateway.
-b. under "Actions droplist" select Delete NAT gateway.
-Confirm deletion.
+b.
+In the "Actions" dropdown menu, select "Delete NAT gateway."
+Confirm the deletion.
 c.
 Navigate to the left-side bar and click on "Elastic IPs" then select needed Elastic IP.
-d. under "Actions droplist" select Release Elastic IP addresses.
-Confirm deletion.
+d.
+In the "Actions" dropdown menu, select "Release Elastic IP addresses."
+Confirm the deletion.